On the dynamics of formation of generic singularities of mean curvature flow: Proof of Lemma

 Suppose \eqref{eq:desiredRate} holds.
 Denote the graph function, in the coordinate for $\tau=\infty$, by $\tilde{v}(\cdot,\tau)$.
 Compute directly to find that, for $|y|\leq R-3=\mathcal{O}(\sqrt{\ln\tau})$,

-Now we make $l$ large enough so that $d_{4,l}$ is sufficiently close to $1$.
-This together with the definition of $R$ in \eqref{eq:defRRR} and the estimates in \eqref{eq:CloseSharp} and \eqref{eq:L1normPhi} implies that for any $\epsilon_1>0$, there exists a constant $C_{\epsilon_1}$ such that
+We choose a sufficiently large $l$ to make $d_{l,4}$ sufficiently close to $1$.
+This, together with the definition of $R$ in \eqref{eq:defRRR} and the estimates in \eqref{eq:CloseSharp} and \eqref{eq:L1normPhi}, implies that for any $\epsilon_1>0$, there exists a constant $C_{\epsilon_1}$ such that